Study and research programmes take place in 17 different Graduate Schools and an Institute for Sciences of the Light

 The "Sport, Movement, Human Factors" Graduate School upholds standards of excellence in the study of sport, physical education, adapted physical activity, training and performance optimisation, ergonomics, management and engineering for purposes of advancing human movement.
 It provides a dynamic environment based on top quality academic research and backed by professional partners in the sports, leisure and health sectors.

-Institute for Sciences of the Light
+Institute for the Sciences of Light

-The Institute for Sciences of the Light is a cross-disciplinary institution without walls.
+The Institute for the Sciences of Light is a cross-disciplinary institution without walls.
 It was created on the back of a century-old tradition in this part of France, famed for its history of optical engineering, specialising both in fundamental research and in education.
 Following up its unique past, the Institute fosters collaborations between teams working in this field and contributes to advances in sciences of the light in all areas, from the most theoretical to the most applied.